 Mexican-born Julieta Aranda is a conceptual artist that lives and works in Berlin and New York City.
-Aranda received a BFA in filmmaking from the School of Visual Arts (2001) and an MFA from Columbia University (2006), both in New York.
+Her work spans installation, video, and print media, with a special interest in the creation and manipulation of artistic exchange and the subversion of traditional notions of commerce through art-making.

 Kerstin Ergenzinger is a German artist who works in the fields of installation, electronic arts/new media and drawing.
 Her works explore the sensory and conceptual relationships between the individual and its physical surroundings.